Open dynamics of entanglement in mesoscopic bosonic systems: Open evolution and reduced state of the field approach

-Here we introduced the following notation: $T_i$ stands for transposition on $i$-th space, $\tau_L$ acts on kets as follows $\ket{n,m}\rightarrow\ket{m,n}$ and $\tau_R$ acts analogously on bras and ``$T.$,, stands for transposed expression.
-Also for some operator on single-particle space $\hat o$ we denote $\ket{k_2,k_3}\bra{k_1}\hat o\otimes\mathbf{1}:=\ket{k_2,k_3}\bra{k_1}\hat o$ and $\ket{k_2}\bra{k_3}\otimes\ket{k_1}:=\ket{k_2,k_1}\bra{k_3}$ and $\ket{k_2,k_3}\bra{k_1}\bra{k_4}:=\ket{k_2,k_3}\bra{k_1,k_4}$.
-One can observe that if there is no coherent pumping (i. e. $\forall_i\,\xi_i=0$) evolution of the operators $\hat \rho_4$ and $\hat \rho$ decouples from evolution of the rest of the operators.
-Therefore, in such circumstances $\hat \rho_4$ and $\hat \rho$ can be considered by themselves without considering $\hat \beta$ and $\hat r$ for which there is a lack of a quantum state-like interpretation.
-Note that the first term of the evolution equation \eqref{eq:ev_rho_4} for $\hat\rho_4$ resembles the Heisenberg equation and it is responsible for the unitary evolution generated by the Hamiltonian, where the rest comes from decoherence and pumping terms similarly as in the case of $\hat\rho$.
+Here, we introduced the following notation: $T_i$ stands for transposition on $i$-th space, $\tau_L$ acts on kets as follows $\ket{n,m}\rightarrow\ket{m,n}$ and $\tau_R$ acts analogously on bras, and ``$T.$,, stands for the transposed expression.
+Also, for some operator on single-particle space $\hat o$, we denote $\ket{k_2,k_3}\bra{k_1}\hat o\otimes\mathbf{1}:=\ket{k_2,k_3}\bra{k_1}\hat o$, and $\ket{k_2}\bra{k_3}\otimes\ket{k_1}:=\ket{k_2,k_1}\bra{k_3}$, and $\ket{k_2,k_3}\bra{k_1}\bra{k_4}:=\ket{k_2,k_3}\bra{k_1,k_4}$.
+One can observe that if there is no coherent pumping (i.e., $\forall_i\,\xi_i=0$), evolution of the operators $\hat \rho_4$ and $\hat \rho$ decouples from evolution of the rest of the operators.
+Therefore, in such circumstances, $\hat \rho_4$ and $\hat \rho$ can be considered by themselves without considering $\hat \beta$ and $\hat r$, for which there is a lack of a quantum state-like interpretation.
+Note that the first term of the evolution equation \eqref{eq:ev_rho_4} for $\hat\rho_4$ resembles the Heisenberg equation, and it is responsible for the unitary evolution generated by the Hamiltonian.
+The remaining terms come from decoherence and pumping terms, as in the case of $\hat\rho$.
 Let us also comment that $\hat r$ together with $\hat \rho$ and $\ket{\alpha}$ allow for reconstruction of the covariance matrix.
-Therefore, extension of RSF by $\hat r$ is the simplest extension of RSF that gives quantum features to this formalism, however it is trivial in the sense that it reproduces the covariance matrix approach, and also it is not a natural extension of this formalism.
-At the same time, the extension of RSF by $\rho_4$ follows the (multi)particle state interpretation of the original RSF and thus when omitting the coherent pumping it provides the simplest extension of RSF that is natural to this formalism and adds the quantum features to the description.
+Therefore, the extension of RSF by $\hat r$ is the simplest extension of RSF that gives quantum features to this formalism.
+However, it is trivial in the sense that it reproduces the covariance matrix approach, and it is also not a natural extension of this formalism.
+At the same time, the extension of RSF by $\rho_4$ follows the (multi)particle-like state interpretation of the original RSF.
+Thus, when coherent pumping is omitted, it provides the simplest extension of RSF that is natural to this formalism and adds the quantum features to the description.
 Still, one could make analogously further extensions of RSF using three copies of single-particle space, and so on, to track higher-order correlations in photon numbers.